 - Hire a graphic designer to create meaningful unique imagery

-- Consider adding an introduction, explainer or video testimonial
+- Consider adding an introduction, explainer, or video testimonial

 6. Take Customer and Visitor Feedback to Heart

 Sometimes the customer IS always right.
 Don’t let ego or lack of follow up get in the way of giving your audience what they need, demand, and deserve.
+Eventually, if you do listen, your audience may just give up on you.

 - Feedback from visitors and customers alike should be shared across all departments to create a synergistic approach to better serving your audience.